 Tiffany Stelman is the co-founder and CEO of Totlol.
 Totlol provides a platform for kids to watch their favorite videos online where all videos are filtered and moderated by a community of parents, ensuring that inappropriate content is blocked.
 With the help of parents, Totlol delivers age-appropriate videos in a child-friendly environment.
 Learn more about keeping children safe online by visiting Totlol’s Blog.

 Raising awareness of the world-wide epidemic of child abuse has become Ginger’s life mission.
-An impassioned child advocate, trainer, speaker and child forensic interviewer, Ginger is also an avid animal lover who is blessed with two loving pets: Lexi and Chance.
-Along with Ginger’s husband John, this small family resides in a quaint community Northwest of Indianapolis.
-Ginger enjoys traveling, skiing, hiking, brisk mornings, colorful sunsets and just hangin’ at home with “the Pack”.
+An impassioned child advocate, trainer, speaker and child forensic interviewer, Ginger regularly blogs about child protection issues and has released a report for parents and other caring adults, “10 Scary Apps”.
+Click here for your free copy of this informative 12-page report.
+Along with her husband John and pets Lexi and Chase, Ginger enjoys traveling, skiing, hiking, brisk mornings, colorful sunsets and just hangin’ at home with “the Pack”.

 YOU Can BeAKidsHero!

 Join the conversation and receive Ginger’s blogs and other updates about youth safety and protection.
 Count me in to Be A Kid’s Hero!